LIMIT: Language Identification, Misidentification, and Translation using Hierarchical Models in 350+ Languages: Language (Mis)Identification Benchmark

-To resolve high-confidence incorrect predictions in the multilingual root model, we inspect its confusion matrix (a representative example in Figure \ref{fig:hier-model}).
-For each test language, we divide the root model's predictions by the total number of tested examples giving us a hit ratio for each pair.
-For example, (Gujarati, Kutchi) would represent the ratio of Kutchi sentences that were confused with Gujarati.
-We select the 9 clusters (given below) with a confusion ratio $>0.7$ and train a hierarchical LIMIT model. \begin{enumerate}[noitemsep,nolistsep] \item Gujarati, Kutchi, Bhilori \item Amharic, Tigrinya, Silt'e \item Koda, Bengali, Assamese \item Mandarin, Yue Chinese \item Konda, Telugu \item Kodava, Kannada \item Tsonga, Tswa \item Dagaare, Mumuye \item Bats, Georgian\\ \end{enumerate}
+Next, we inspect the best-performing \texttt{root} model's confusion matrix on \texttt{MCS-350}'s training set (a representative example is shown in Figure \ref{fig:hier-model}) to understand and identify misprediction patterns.
+For each test language, we divide the \texttt{root} model's predictions by the total number of tested examples giving us a hit ratio for each pair.
+E.g., (Gujarati, Kutchi) would represent the ratio of Kutchi sentences that were misidentified as Gujarati.
+Upon inspection of the confusion matrix, we identified the following 9 clusters with a high confusion ratio ($>0.7$).
+According to our experimental approach outlined in \S\ref{subsec:lang-id-experimental}, we train a lean fastText classifier for each of these clusters, that will specialize in differentiating between these highly-confused languages: \\ \begin{enumerate}[noitemsep, nolistsep] \item Gujarati, Kutchi, Bhilori \item Amharic, Tigrinya, Silt'e \item Koda, Bengali, Assamese \item Mandarin, Yue Chinese \item Konda, Telugu \item Kodava, Kannada \item Tsonga, Tswa \item Dagaare, Mumuye \item Bats, Georgian \end{enumerate}

-As shown in Figure \ref{fig:hier-model}, we can identify that Amharic and Tigringya (both supported languages) are often misidentified as Tigrinya.
-Another kind of misidentification is when the source language is not supported by the model, i.e. Silt'e being misidentified as Tigrinya.
-To resolve this, we train a small unit trained to distinguish between Amharic, Tigrinya, and Silt'e.
-When the root model predicts Amharic or Tigrinya, the example gets passed down to the unit for a more fine-tuned prediction.
-This increases the model's coverage and resolves confusion without needing to retrain the root model.